What are my qualifications?

 Should I tell my doctor that I’m having acupuncture?

 If you are currently receiving medication from your doctor it is sensible to mention that you plan to have acupuncture.
-As a matter of recourse and with your consent I will write to your doctor to inform them that you are having acupuncture.
+With your consent I may write to your doctor to inform them that you are having acupuncture.
 I will need to know what medication you are taking.

 Should I still take my prescribed medication while I’m having a course of acupuncture?

 Yes.
-The acupuncture treatment may enable you to reduce or even stop taking some forms of medication but you should always consult your doctor regarding any changes.
+The acupuncture treatment may enable you to reduce or even stop taking some forms of medication but it is important to consult your doctor regarding any changes.

 I have private medical insurance will it cover the cost of my treatment?

-That depends upon your insurer; it is wise to check the criteria that must be met for reimbursement.
+That depends upon your insurer; it is wise to check the terms and conditions for reimbursement.